 In case of local authority car parks, you could check the relevant section of the council website in advance.
 They should say if regulations are suspended at any particular time.

-Any council that enforces parking rules on bank holidays is likely to have at least some traffic wardens working on those days to issue fines if necessary.
+Any council that enforces parking rules on bank holidays is likely to have at least some traffic wardens working on those days to issue charges if necessary.

 What happens if I don’t pay a parking fine?